Neh2005/Medicine-management-django/README.md

 This project uses **phpMyAdmin** for database management with **MySQL**.
 Make sure to configure the database connection in your Django settings.

 ---

+### API Endpoints

+- `/api/auth/`: Authentication endpoints for registration and login
+- `/api/medicines/`: Endpoints to add, edit, delete, and update medicine details
+- `/api/patients/`: Endpoints to manage patient records

+## 📚 Key Features

+- **User Authentication**: Only registered users can access the system.
+- **Full CRUD Operations**: Perform all CRUD operations on medicines and patient records.
+- **Secure Data Access**: User data is protected, and each user can only access their own records.

 ### Usage 👥